 Tip Five: If your camera can do it, learn to use Kelvin as your white balance.
 Learning to use Kelvin has greatly reduced my editing time, because all my photos will have the same color temperature.
-I don’t need to go photo by photo to correct color anymore.
 I can just adjust one and then apply that adjustment to the whole sequence.

 Lastly, what are your business goals for 2019?

 For 2019, I’d like to work on scene building and incorporating more complex props.
 I’d like to push to limits of what I can do in my small studio space.
 Another of my major goals for this year is to get outside my safety net and take my flash outdoors, Kaylee Geer style.